Chan Chun Sing: Minister for Education

+Mobile Guardian cybersecurity incidents

 On 5 August 2024, it was announced that the Ministry of Education would be removing the application, Mobile Guardian, from all students’ Personal Learning Devices (PLDs) which were installed with the app as a precaution following an incident on 4 August where 13 000 students from 26 schools had their devices wiped remotely by a perpetrator as part of a cybersecurity breach into Mobile Guardian.
 Subsequently, MOE terminated their contract with Mobile Guardian on 9 September.
 This follows a data breach incident in April where data of students and parents from 127 schools were compromised.
 As well as a human error in configuration on Mobile Guardian’s end which led to a second cybersecurity incident in end July.
 Chan subsequently gave a statement in Parliament regarding all 3 incidents during a Parliament Sitting on 9 September.

 Minister for Defence

 Following to the 2025 general election, Chan was appointed as Defence Minister replacing retiring Ng Eng Hen on 23 May 2025.
-Chan delivered the closing speech at the 22nd Shangri-la Dialogue on 1st June 2025.
+Chan delivered the closing speech at the 22nd Shangri-la Dialogue on 1 June 2025.